ddev/ddev.com/src/content/blog/acquia-migrate-accelerate-ama-on-ddev.md

 ```
 *(Refresh your browser, and ~~Configure your source database~~ should now be checked off with a strikethrough.)*

 4. **Configure your files directory**.
-Add this below your recently added database information in `settings.php` to match your use case.
+Add this below your recently added database information in `d9/docroot/sites/default/settings.php` to match your use case.
 ```
 // The directory specified here must contain the directory specified in the
 // "file_public_path" Drupal 7 variable.
 Usually: "sites/default/files".